Would you run a marathon without water or food?

 Ah, Dr. Barth, one sees that you have never been in labor or given birth to a baby.

 Yes, women sometimes vomit.

 But they also feel hungry.

 I was hungry during my labors.
 Especially when a labor lasts a long time, women need to eat and drink.

 A woman’s body knows what it needs.
 The laboring women should be the judge of whether eating and drinking during labor is right for her.
 Not an ACOG guideline.

 If you have a baby in a hospital in Norway, the doctors won’t restrict your food intake.

 At the Ullevål Delivery Department at the Oslo University Hospital in Norway, which I visited twice this September, the obstetricians or the midwives (midwives oversee 70 percent of the births in Norway) may even send you downstairs to the cafeteria to get something nourishing to eat.

-It strikes me as ironic that in countries that have the best birth practices (and the best maternal and fetal outcomes), the evidence used often comes from studies done partially or entirely in the United States.
+It strikes me as ironic that in countries that have the best birth practices (and the best maternal and fetal outcomes), their evidence-based practices often come from studies done partially or entirely in the United States.